clacassa/Game-of-Life/README.md

 ## Dev notes

-TODO: Bundle the runtime DLLs and make them render the selected theme correctly.
-    For some reason I have experienced unexpected errors such as **Gdk::PixBufError**
-    or **Gtk::CssProviderError**, refusing to load the custom theme, when putting the dlls
-    in the *bin* directory.
+Last build: 2022/26/08
+Evertything is now bundled in the repo, so everything should work fine now.

 ## Installation

+- Extract the zip file in the directory of your choice.
+- Create a Desktop shortcut targetting *installdir/bin/GameofLife.exe*, where *installdir/* is the location where
+you extracted the zip file.
+- The shortcut starts the program in the *installdir/bin/*.
+You have to edit this path to *installdir/*
+so that the executable can find everything it needs to run (theme, icons, runtime libs...)
+Right click on the shortcut, then go to Properties, then Startup directory.

+## Build

 As I've put a Makefile in the repo, I encourage you to build with **make**.

-This GUI is made with GTK3.0 and the gtkmm C++ wrapper.
+The GUI is made with GTK3+ and the gtkmm C++ wrapper libraries.
-All the libraries on which they depend are in the *include* subdirectory.
+All the libraries on which they depend are in the *include* subdirectory and
-All the runtime dlls are in the *bin* subdirectory.
+All the runtime dlls are in the *bin/* and *lib/gdk-pixbuf-2.0/2.10.0/*

+## Customization

-The second step is about the appearance of the GUI **(If you are on Windows, you can ignore this).**
+You can customize the appearance of the GUI by editing the file *etc/gtk-3.0/settings.ini*.
-In the file *./etc/gtk-3.0/settings.ini*:
-If you are on MacOS, replace "Windows10" with "MacOS", at line 2.
-This will set a convenient theme for mac.
-If you are on linux, delete this line.
+Just edit the value of **gtk-theme-name** as following:
+To give a native look to the GUI,
+- On MacOS: replace **Venta** with **MacOS**.
+- On Linux: replace **Venta** with the name of your Desktop theme.
+- On Windows: **Venta** should do the job for Windows 10, but you can try **Windows10-Acrylic** (contrasted).

+If the native look is not you proprity, here is the full list of featured themes:
+- MacOS
+- Skeuos-Green
+- Venta
+- Windows10-Acrylic
+- Orchis

+The themes are stored in *share/themes/* and all have a dark variant.

+## Credits